-PayPal revenue beats estimates as payment volumes surge
+PayPal's shares rally on revenue beat, margin forecast

 NEW YORK U.S. stocks ended a choppy session on Thursday with a slight decline as investors digested the latest round of earnings, with a sharp drop in telecoms offset by gains in healthcare.

-PayPal Holdings Inc (PYPL.O) reported a better-than-expected 18.1 percent rise in quarterly revenue, helped by a surge in payment processing volumes and customer additions.
+PayPal Holdings Inc (PYPL.O) reported a better-than-expected 18.1 percent rise in quarterly revenue and its margin forecast allayed concerns over costs associated with its payment network deals with MasterCard Inc (MA.N) and Visa Inc (V.N).

+The payments processor said in presentation slides that it expects adjusted operating margin to be stable or higher in the next three years.

+"With one slide in its deck, PayPal largely addressed investors' concerns about the impact of the Visa and MasterCard deals on its margins," said BTIG analyst Mark Palmer.

-The payments processor, which signed network deals with Mastercard Inc (MA.N) and Visa Inc (V.N) this year, has focused on growing transaction volumes and expanding its share of the digital payments market.
+PayPal signed deals with Mastercard Inc (MA.N) and Visa Inc (V.N) earlier this year for store payments, leading to some concerns that they would result in higher transaction expenses for the company.

+Susquehanna Financial analyst James Friedman said PayPal's margin forecast is "going to be seen as pretty good."

+On Thursday, PayPal also raised its revenue growth forecast for a three-year period to 16-17 percent, from its previous guidance of 15 percent.

-Active customer accounts rose 11 percent to 192 million in the third quarter, beating the average analyst estimate of 191.6 million, according to research firm FactSet StreetAccount.
+The San Jose, California-based company's active customer accounts rose 11 percent to 192 million in the third quarter, beating the average analyst estimate of 191.6 million, according to research firm FactSet StreetAccount.

 Total payment volumes surged 25 percent to $87 billion.

-PayPal's transaction margins, which have been steadily declining for the last five quarters, fell to 58.7 percent from 59.8 percent in the second quarter.
+However, PayPal's transaction margins, which have been steadily declining for the last five quarters, fell to 58.7 percent from 59.8 percent in the second quarter.

-However, the company said that it expects adjusted operating margin to be stable or grow in the next three years.

-"The fact that they are saying that the three-year outlook has stable to growing margins is going to be seen as pretty good," said Susquehanna Financial Group analyst James Friedman.

-In its second stint as a public company, PayPal has witnessed rapid growth at a number of services such as Venmo, which allows person-to-person payments, and Braintree, a payment gateway used by larger merchants.
+In its second stint as a public company, PayPal has witnessed rapid growth in a number of services such as person-to-person payment app Venmo and Braintree, a payment gateway used by larger merchants.

 Payment volumes at Venmo, whose customers are mainly millennials, surged 131 percent to $4.9 billion in the third quarter.
 In the preceding quarter, they soared 141 percent.